 What is a Token Swap in Cryptocurrency

 A token swap, or atomic swap, is the process of exchanging one cryptocurrency for another without the need for a centralized intermediary.
-It's a cornerstone of DeFi.
+It's a.

 A token swap is the process of exchanging one cryptocurrency for another in a peer-to-peer fashion, without needing to go through a centralized exchange.
 This is one of the most fundamental and common activities in Decentralized Finance (DeFi) and is the primary function of a Decentralized Exchange (DEX).
 The ability to swap tokens trustlessly is a core building block of the entire Web3 economy.